Pradeep-chandra-vyshnav/dynamic-elements-creation/README.md

 Creating dynamic elements( using angular ) by reading a JSON file(using Nodejs)

 -- use "ng serve" to run angular application

--- use "node server.js" to run nodejs server